 — RedditCFB (@RedditCFB) October 25, 2017

-Bender left the midwest and headed back to Washington State – he just couldn’t get enough of those Cougars!
-The 3 years he spent at Wazzu from 1912-1914 was the longest uninterrupted coaching stop of his career.
+After two years at SLU, Bender headed back to Wazzu and spent 3 years in the Palouse (1912-1914), the longest uninterrupted coaching stop of his career.
 From there, he went to Kansas State Agricultural College in Manhattan, Kansas, for one season.

-Bender insisted on calling Kansas State the Wildcats – and while the school gave up the nickname for 4 years after Bender left (in the interim, they were called The Farmers), they soon came back to it.
-Bender also instituted homecoming at KSAC which has lasted for 104 years.
+Bender gave the Kansas State athletics program the nickname the Wildcats – his second time to a name a school’s teams.
+The school gave up the nickname for 4 years after Bender left (in the interim, they were called The Farmers), they soon came back to it.
+Bender also instituted homecoming at Kansas State which has lasted for 104 years and counting.

 On To Texas

-After Bender’s selection, students named the new campus newspaper The Cougar.
+After Bender’s mascot selection, HJC students named the new campus newspaper The Cougar.
 On April 4, 1928, The Cougar published edition Number One.

 While getting ready for the new academic year and the upcoming season for his Cougars, Bender died July 24, 1928, at the age of 46.

-Despite his passing, Bender’s legacy continued to live on for the Houston school: The John R. Bender Dramatic Club began in 1931 as a tribute to the former coach.
-His wife, Pearl, remained at UH for several years and was listed as registrar and Dean of Women.
+Despite his passing, Bender’s legacy lived on: The John R. Bender Dramatic Club began in 1931 as a tribute to the former coach.
+His wife, Pearl, remained at HJC and then UH for several years and was listed as registrar and Dean of Women.
 She also sponsored many clubs and organizations on campus.
 The year John passed away, she founded the Cougar Collegians, the first service club on campus.

 Some might say it’s just a nickname but the Cougars have played a major role in the psyche of the University of Houston.
 It was Bender’s work at Washington State paved the way for the nickname we all love today.